Crash (Ballard novel)

-In 1996, the novel was made into a film of the same name by David Cronenberg.
+The novel was released to divided critical reception, with many reviewers horrified by its provocative content.
+It was adapted into a controversial 1996 film of the same name by David Cronenberg.

 Synopsis

-The story is told through the eyes of narrator James Ballard, named after the author himself, but it centers on the sinister figure of Dr. Robert Vaughan, a "former TV-scientist, turned nightmare angel of the expressways".
+The story is told through the eyes of narrator James Ballard, named after the author himself, but it centers on the sinister figure of Dr. Robert Vaughan, a former TV scientist turned "nightmare angel of the highways".
 James meets Vaughan after being injured in a car crash near London Airport.
 Gathering around Vaughan is a group of alienated people, all of them former crash victims, who follow him in his pursuit to re-enact the crashes of Hollywood celebrities such as Jayne Mansfield and James Dean, in order to experience what the narrator calls "a new sexuality, born from a perverse technology".
 Vaughan's ultimate fantasy is to die in a head-on collision with movie star Elizabeth Taylor.